...................................................

 CV Assembly 101

 CV maintenance is an important part to prevent ruining a perfectly good weekend.
 It's recommended you inspect your CV's every 15th trip to the dunes, or at least once every 2yrs, whichever comes first.
 Inspection requires disassembly of the CV and wiping off all the grease so you can see the metal surfaces for wear, pits, or cracks.
 If it's your first time to inspect a CV it's recommended you consult with someone "in the know" so you can learn what you're looking for.
-Most of the reputable parts houses who sell CV's can help.
-Do not start this job without latex gloves to keep the grease off your hands, it's nasty stuff.
-Also, make sure you keep your axles and CV's off the ground and on a workbench so all the grease is isolated to the bench, and off your shoes.
-If you want to keep peace with the wife, tracking grease inside the house on the rug won't help.
+Most of the reputable parts houses who sell CV's can help you with that.

 1. The cage opening is slightly larger on one side.
 The large side is the side you install the star gear from, it barely fits.